stagenow/docs/edge/source/csp/cellular.md

 ### Main Functionality

-* Turn off Data Roaming
+* Turn Data Roaming State on/off
-* Turn on Data Roaming
+* Enable/disable Data Roaming
-* Turn on Background Data
+* Turn Background Data State on/off
-* Turn off Background Data
+* Enable/disable Background Data

+##Parameter Notes

+### Data Roaming
+This option controls a device's ability to use cellular data while roaming.
+You can independently set the state as well as whether it is enabled or disabled.

+### Background Data
+This option controls background data usage on devices equipped with a cellular radio.
+You can independently set the state as well as whether it is enabled or disabled.

 ## Feature Compatibility